opengeospatial/TrainingDML-AI_SWG/model-extension/README.md

 The core concepts of the model-extension are presented in Figure 1, followed by the specific concrete classes in Figure 2.
 The core concepts include:
 - Deep Learning Model: This concept represents a deep learning model.
-- Neural Network: This concept describe the neural network of the deep learning model.
+- Neural Network: This concept describes the neural network of the deep learning model.
-- Optimization: This concept describe the information about how to train the deep learning model.
+- Optimization: This concept describes the information about how to train the deep learning model.
-- Quality: This concept describe the quality of the deep learning model.
+- Quality: This concept describes the quality of the deep learning model.
 - Training Dataset: From TrainingDML-AI.
 - Task: From TrainingDML-AI.
 <div align=center>